VitalinaSH/GitHomeworkFixErrors/homework.md

 #h1 {}

 ## Question 7

 What is JavaScript?

-A programming language used on the internet
+JavaScript is the Programming Language for the Web

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+The branch system in Git allows developers to work individually on a task

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You copy it

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+Forking a repository allows you to freely experiment with changes without affecting the original project.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Let you tell others about changes you've pushed to a branch in a repository on GitHub.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+Git log is a utility tool to review and read a history of everything that happens to a repository.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the send the committed changes in your local repository to the remote repository on GitHub

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+GitHub is one of the largest web services for comprehensive software development.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+save changes to repository and push them to master branch

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Notepad++

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+Commit messages are a way of communication between team members.

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+typing the command git help